docker/labs/nodejs/12factor/12_admin_processes.md

 ## What does that mean for our application ?

-In the docker-compose file we could define an admin service that is ran at the same time as the application and in which we could jump in (`docker exec -ti ADMIN_CONTAINER_ID bash`) to execute some admin tasks.
-The container is able to access all the other containers of the application.
+In the docker-compose file we could define an admin service that is ran at the same time as the application and in which we could jump (`docker exec -ti ADMIN_CONTAINER_ID bash`) to execute some admin tasks.
+The container is able to access all the other containers of the application (provided it belongs to the same networks)

 [Previous](11_logs.md)